wp-plugins/logmytrip/readme.txt

 The LogMyTrip plugin works with, but does not require, the Geolocation plugin.

-= Note: This plugin plots ALL posts that have associated geolocation information in date order for the default (post_author = 1) user.
+= Please Note: = This plugin plots ALL posts that have associated geolocation information in date order for the default (post_author = 1) user.
 Points without geolocation data, or for other users, will not be plotted.
-However, you can switch to a different user by creating a cookie called 'tid' on the root of your site with a value equal to the ID required; e.g. Cookie: tid=4 for post_author 4. =
+However, you can switch to a different user by creating a cookie called 'tid' on the root of your site with a value equal to the ID required; e.g. Cookie: tid=4 for post_author 4.

 == Screenshots ==